 Install from npmjs

 The lineage above shows the full ancestry from npm install to every technique the worm uses.
-The postinstall hook fires sh -c "node setup_bun.js", which downloads the Bun runtime (bun.sh), stages it under ~/.dev-env/, and hands execution to bun bun_environment.js.
+The preinstall hook fires sh -c "node setup_bun.js", which downloads the Bun runtime (bun.sh), stages it under ~/.dev-env/, and hands execution to bun bun_environment.js.
 From that point, most Node-only instrumentation goes blind — the heavy work no longer runs inside the Node/V8 process tree.
 Kernel-level ancestry does not care which interpreter won; it still sees every child process and socket.
 Garnet fires interpreter_shell_spawn on the pivot.

 Credential harvesting and validation